nerminhassan2/Excel_Project-Data_Analytics/Project_1-Dashboard/README.md

 ## Introduction

-This data jobs salary dashboard was created to help job seekers investigate salaries for their desired jobs and ensure they are being adequately compensated.
+This interactive Excel dashboard helps job seekers explore salary trends in data-related roles and understand how job title, location, and work type impact compensation.

-The data is from my Excel course, which provides a foundation in analyzing data using this powerful tool.
-The data contains detailed information on job titles, salaries, locations, and essential skills that are presented here.
+Using real-world job data from 2023, I transformed raw data into clear visual insights that make salary comparisons simple and intuitive.

 ### Dashboard File
 My final dashboard is in [1_Salary_Dashboard.xlsx](1_Salary_Dashboard.xlsx).